TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ecs/prerequisites/_index.md

 - An AWS account with billing enabled.
 - An SSH keypair registered in the AWS region of choice.
 - A domain name with a hosted zone in AWS Route 53.
 For multi-tenant deployments, you need to be able to add a wildcard subdomain under this domain.
+- A username and password for an SMTP server for sending emails, or a Sendgrid API key with "Mail Send" rights.
 - A LoRa Alliance NetID and DevAddr block.
-For development and testing it is possible ot use NetID `000000` and DevAddr block `00000000/6`
+For development and testing it is possible to use NetID `000000` and DevAddr block `00000000/6`
 - A license key for {{% tts %}}.
 - Configuration and Certificates for Backend Interfaces interop (optional).
 - Configuration and Certificates for Packet Broker peering (optional).